liffery-com/distributed-systems-cache/README.md

 // instantiate, declaring the cachePopulator and cacheKeyPrefix export default new DistributedSystemsCache<MsRolesPermissionsRole>({
   cacheKeyPrefix: 'RolesPermissionsCache:',
+  cacheKeyReplaceRegex: new Regex(/:/gm), // replace the default to only replace :
+  cacheKeyReplaceWith: '-', // replace the default _ with -
   cachePopulator: () => {
     RabbitMQService.msRolesPermissionsRolesRequest({
       fromService: packageJson.name
+    });
+  },
+  cacheMaxAgeMs: 1000 * 60 * 60 * 24 * 7, // 1 week life
+  cachePopulatorMsGraceTime: 200,
+  cachePopulatorMaxTries: 3,
+  // Ensuring that we only persist what we need
+  cacheSetFilter: (input: any): MsRolesPermissionsRole => {
+    return input.map((input: any) => {
+      return {
+        permissions: input.permissions,
+      };
     });
   }
 });